 COMMUNITY STABILITY 2030 Bold Goal: Increase community safety and stability through food, housing and mental health services.
 ALICE HOUSEHOLDS Those living under the ALICE threshold are financially stable, with access to safe and affordable housing, healthy food and are able to access resources and supports when needed.
-In the Lehigh Valley, 122,000 families experience serious financial instability on a daily basis.
-They face impossible choices like choosing whether to buy groceries or pay the rent.
-Since the pandemic, there has been increased rates of housing and food insecurity.
+In the Lehigh Valley, 41% of families experience serious financial instability on a daily basis.
 One in 10 people are food insecure, including one in every six kids in the Lehigh Valley.
 Thousands are at risk of homelessness or eviction.
 In addition, rising inflation and slow wage growth is putting additional pressure on household budgets.
 ALICE stands for Asset-Limited, Income-Constrained, Employed and describes households who are above the federal poverty level, but who don't make enough money for their basic needs.
 They are working and paying taxes, but not earning enough to be financially stable.
 WE SUPPORT: